danielrotar/evasion/README.md

 The x and y movement specifies the direction in which the prey wishes to travel.
 This should be 1, 0, or -1 for each -- values outside this range will be clamped.
 On ticks in which the prey can't move (`tickNum % 2 == 0`), these fields will have no effect, but placeholder values should still be sent.

+# Capture

+As noted in the class site game overview, the game is over when the Euclidean distance between hunter and prey is within four, and there is no wall between them.
+Specifically, this implementation calculates whether a wall is between them by using [Bresenham's line algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm) to find the points approximately on the line segment connecting them, and testing whether a wall occupies any of those points.

+Specifically, this [helpful reference](http://www.roguebasin.com/index.php?title=Bresenham%27s_Line_Algorithm#Ruby) was used as a guideline for implementing the algorithm.
+The Ruby version specifically was translated into a Java implementation for use in this project.

 # Other notes

 Each player has two minutes of "thinking" time, which can be distributed across ticks as they see fit.
 If a player's total elapsed time reaches zero on any turn, they forfeit.
 (Note: this is basically the opposite of what was described in class -- the realtime, 1/60th of a second per tick, server-ignoring-old-moves system has been scrapped.)